 Yes, all responses to the personal well-being questions are kept even if the respondent has not answered all four questions.Back to table of contents

 All responses are retained even if a respondent gives the same response to all four questions.Back to table of contents

-The Annual Population Survey uses both telephone and face-to-face data collection methods.
+The Annual Population Survey (APS) uses both telephone and face-to-face data collection methods.
 This use of mixed data collection methods makes it unfeasible to use show cards consistently among all respondents to the APS.Back to table of contents

 The relationship between the mode of interview and average responses to the personal well-being questions has also been examined using regression analysis to hold other possible influences on personal well-being constant.
 This shows the same pattern found in descriptive statistics; on average, people give more positive responses when interviewed by telephone than when interviewed face-to-face.

+The findings are statistically significant for each question, suggesting that they are not due to chance alone.
 It is challenging to account for mode effects when using statistics.
 Mode effects can be controlled for in regression models by including mode of interview as an independent variable, and we advise researchers to do this in any regression analysis involving the personal well-being data.